Navigation and Content

 As space activity expands, it will be necessary to transport more provisions, fuel, equipment, and materials into space to support this growth.
 There will also be demand for logistic players to move necessary space equipment and supplies between facilities.

-Logistic infrastructure will be required not only to store but also transport space equipment, which could prove challenging due to stringent space and weight restrictions on rockets and shuttles.
+Logistics infrastructure will be required not only to store but also transport space equipment, which could prove challenging due to stringent space and weight restrictions on rockets and shuttles.

-The number of shipments destined for space is likely to grown, along with increased diversification of the products delivered.
+The number of shipments destined for space is likely to grow, along with increased diversification of the products delivered.
 Here at DHL, we expect modular standardization of packaging and containers to adequately protect products while also minimizing volume and weight.

 Satellite-Powered Supply Chains